vivocha/mongodoki/README.md

 `containerName` -  is the name of the container to create;

 `port` -  is the MongoDB port at which dockerized mongod will listen;

+`reuse` - boolean, if true it will try to reuse an existing container avoiding building a new one;

 `volume` - optional, is an object with two properties: